Steps to prepare a DA

 Step 3 - Consult your neighbours

 - If you are living in a strata building, check whether you need body corporate approval for your development before preparing a DA.
-Their consent is required on the DA form at the time of lodgement.
+Their consent is required per the requirements of the e-portal at the time of lodgement.

 Step 4 - Apply for a pre-DA consultation (optional)

-You may apply to meet with a Council planning officer for a pre-DA consultation.
-The current processing time for a pre-DA consultation is approximately 4-8 weeks due to the high level of demand.
+You may apply to receive advice from a Council planning officer for a Pre-DA consultation.
+The current processing time for a Pre-DA consultation is approximately 4-8 weeks due to the high level of demand.
 Please note that this is an optional service.

 Step 5 - Lodge your DA